Vtek/frameworkless/README.md

 # frameworkless
 Example of a frameworkless project with TypeScript

 This PoC uses no direct dependencies on frameworks or libraries.
-Onyl development dependencies are allowed (Unit tests, bundlers, task runners, polyfills...)
+Only development dependencies are allowed (Unit tests, bundlers, task runners, polyfills...)

 PoC will be used:
 - Component pattern